git-pull/tao-of-tmux/manuscript/00-forward.md

 I don't like to give a slipshod effort. if I'm going to take the time to write a book, I'm giving it 100% of my effort.

 tmux to me is a tool I find incredible use with, while I don't attach it to my identity, it's been part of my daily life for years.
-I've helped thousands of people learn tmux through my free resource under the same name The Tao of tmux[^taooftmux], written a popular starter configuration [^startconfig], a python library [^libtmux] and a session manager [^tmuxp].
+I've helped thousands of people learn tmux through my free resource under the same name The Tao of tmux[^taooftmux], written a popular starter configuration [^tmuxconfig], a python library [^libtmux] and a session manager [^tmuxp].
 You'd think I'm trying to build this big thing around tmux, in reality, it's just that useful.

 I am writing this from vim in a tmux pane, inside a window, in a session, on the server, through a client.
 It's not that I don't care about accuracy, but if you want a technical manual, the manpage for tmux is quite sufficient in this regard.